monktastic/no-more-contempt/scratch/endless-summary.md

 ---

-# Medium summary

-> _Be kind, for everyone you meet is fighting a great battle._ —Author unknown

-> _If only it were all so simple!
-If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
-But the line dividing good and evil cuts through the heart of every human being.
-And who is willing to destroy a piece of his own heart?_ —Alexander Solzhenitsyn

-> _And no wonder, for even Satan masquerades as an angel of light.
-So it is not strange that his ministers also masquerade as ministers of righteousness._ —2 Corinthians 11:14-16

-_**tl;dr**: There really _is_ a kind of "evil global conspiracy" at work.
-It behaves exactly like you would expect Satan to behave, and it lives within your own mind.
-Contempt (especially for "bad people") is its most insidious tool._

----

-We've all had the experience of doing something wrong while convincing ourselves that it's not.
-What we may not realize is that literally _all_ evil depends on this mechanism of self-deception.

-We are motivated not to see this, because it allows us to see ourselves as fundamentally different from the "bad people."
-And that enables us to harm them without feeling bad about it.

-Harming "bad people" gives us the righteous feeling of fighting evil — except that part of us knows that they're not fundamentally different, and that this behavior just makes their minds darker.

-This would be painful to admit, but luckily for us, their minds becoming darker just makes us more sure that they are fundamentally bad, licensing us to escalate our violence instead of confronting what we're really doing.

----

-It is hard to admit, but there is darkness within each of us.
-It is not _intrinsic_ to our minds, but is more like a parasite.
-It knows that we are unwilling to harm people unless we see them as less than human — which most of us know is wrong.
-So it uses a clever trick: it alters our perception so that we see the darkness as intrinsic to some people's minds.
-We call them "bad people" and see them as subhuman, so that harming them becomes not just okay, but positively righteous.

-Consciously, we don't realize that we're being manipulated; it feels like we're expressing a natural and healthy instinct to violently attack evil — which we now mistakenly equate with attacking the _people_.
-But no matter how subdued our attack (e.g., mockery), our underlying malicious intent makes us appear evil to them for exactly the same reason that they appear evil to us.

 This has the effect of driving their darkness deeper into their minds, making it appear even more surely intrinsic, which inspires even more righteous violence from us, in a downward spiral.
 We act dismayed by their recalcitrance, but our darkness actually orchestrated this descent.
 We may not be conscious of this, but our "victim" is certain that we are, again for the same reason that we are sure that _their_ evil is fully volitional.